-If your doctor suspects you are having a heart attack, he or she will promptly run tests, which may include:
+If your doctor suspects you are having a heart attack, they will promptly run tests, which may include:

-ECGor EKG.
+ECG or EKG.
 The electrocardiogram is a simple test that records the electrical activity of the heart.
 The test can often accurately detect heart irregularities and help pinpoint the area of the heart attack.
 It could determine if someone is having a heart attack based on changes on the ekg, which show muscle damage or lack of blood flow through the arteries.

 Often, treatment for heart attack is started at this time.
-Once you're stabilized, the doctor may recommend a test to pinpoint the location of the blocked artery -- and perhaps unblock it.
+The doctor may recommend a test to pinpoint the location of the blocked artery -- and if it is possible, perhaps unblock it.
 These procedures may include:

 Cardiac catheterization.
 In this procedure, a catheter (thin, hollow tube) is inserted into a blood vessel in the groin or wrist and threaded up to the heart.
 Dye is used to highlight the heart's arteries.
 Blockages can be identified and often treated with angioplasty or stents to open the artery and restore blood flow.
 Several tests may be performed to assess the heart.
 Intravenous blood thinner is an option to open the artery, if cardiac catheterization is not available.